When the Lights Go Out

-If the outage affects a large number of people, we make periodic contact with local radio stations to keep you up-to-date on our progress in restoring power.
+If the outage affects a large number of people, we make periodic updates via Facebook with our progress in restoring power.
 However, it is very difficult to predict when we will have power restored.

 During major outages, we can’t possibly restore power to all of our affected members at the same time.
 The circumstances of each outage determines whose power comes on first.
 We follow a very logical process of restoring power.
 We begin by checking the source of power – our substations.
 Then, just like the spokes of a wheel, we work our way out from the substations to the main distribution lines.
 Smaller tap lines are repaired next, then individual services.
 This logical process allows us to restore power to the greatest number of members first.
 Of course, any problem posing an immediate danger will be taken care of as quickly as possible.